-Back for its third year Fertility Fest has proven itself to be a total phenomenon with it’s biggest show ever taking place over the next four weeks at the Barbican in London.
+Back for its third-year Fertility Fest has proven itself to be a total phenomenon with it’s the biggest show ever taking place over the next four weeks at the Barbican in London.

 As part of the Life Rewired season, they have a Programme of events exploring what it means to be human when science is required to start a family.

 And no, it’s not about telling women to just stop trying, it will happen when it happens or droning on about there being more to life than children.
 Fertility Fest is pushing the boundaries of fertility education, interactive entertainment and in fact everything we thought we knew about starting a traditional family, rainbow family or any type of family!